Abdullah Badruddin: Life as Da'i al-Mutlaq

-Abdullah Badruddin's face had the radiance of a full moon.
-Every person seeing him was awestruck by his grace.

-He became the 50th Da'i al-Mutlaq by virtue of the nas done by the 49th Da'i al-Mutlaq Mohammed Burhanuddin in Surat in the year 1906.
+He became the 50th Da'i al-Mutlaq through the nas conferred by the 49th Da'i al-Mutlaq, Mohammed Burhanuddin, in Surat in 1906.

-Due to all the efforts of three Da'i al-Mutlaq Abdul Qadir Najmuddin, Abdul Husain Husamuddin and especially due to the planned efforts of 49th Da'i al-Mutlaq Mohammed Burhanuddin, when the helm of Dawoodi Bohra sect came into his hands there was prosperity and development all around in the Dawoodi Bohra community.
-He had also made a tremendous and remarkable contribution in achieving this position during the period of all the three Da'i al-Mutlaq.

-In 1907 he performed his first waaz (sermon) on the day of Ashura (the tenth day of the first month, Moharam ul Haram, as per the Hijri calendar).
-Seeing him perform the waaz the belief of the learned members of the community was reaffirmed, that the grace and blessings of the Imam in seclusion is with him.
+In 1907, he delivered his first waaz (sermon) on the day of Ashura (the tenth day of Moharam ul Haram, the first month of the Hijri calendar).

-In his extensive travelling he also laid the foundations of many masjids (places for performing prayers).
-Some of these masjids were completed while he was the Da'i al-Mutlaq and were inaugurated by him.
-The rest were completed during the times of the 51st Da'i al-Mutlaq Taher Saifuddin.
-He also reconstructed the Daras us Saifee (now known as Al Jamea tus Saifiyah, Surat) adding a few new structures.
+During his extensive travels, he laid the foundations of many masjids (places of worship).
+Some were completed and inaugurated by him during his tenure as Da'i al-Mutlaq, while the rest were completed during the tenure of the 51st Da'i al-Mutlaq, Taher Saifuddin.
+He also reconstructed the Daras us Saifee (now known as Al Jamea tus Saifiyah, Surat), adding several new structures.

-During his travels he always insisted that the members of the Dawoodi Bohra community devote their time for reading and learning the religious books of the Dawoodi Bohra sect.
-He was also well known for strictly practicing the tenents of Islam.
-He also administered the practice of making the members of the Dawoodi Bohra community follow the tenents.
+During his travels, he encouraged members of the Dawoodi Bohra community to devote time to reading and studying its religious texts.
+He was known for strict adherence to the tenets of Islam and oversaw efforts to have community members follow them.

-He conferred nas upon his nephew Taher Saifuddin in 1915, in Dumas, Surat.
-When his nephew came to seek his blessing the next day he was informed about the nas.
-His nephew's eyes were filled with tears.
-At that time he called his nephew closer and keeping a hand over his nephew's shoulders he said, "Brother, I know that the dark clouds of a conspiracy is already looming above and you are all alone.
+He conferred nas upon his nephew, Taher Saifuddin, in 1915 in Dumas, Surat.
+When his nephew came to seek his blessing the next day, he was informed of the nas and was reportedly moved to tears.
+He is said to have then placed a hand on his nephew's shoulder and said, "Brother, I know that the dark clouds of a conspiracy are already looming above and you are all alone.
 But don't keep any kind of doubt in your mind.
 You have the complete support of the Imam in seclusion.
-And I hope that the Imam in seclusion reveals himself on brother's hands."
+And I hope that the Imam in seclusion reveals himself through your hands."

 He died on 25 January 1915 (10 Rabiul Awwal 1333H).